-- The metallurgical testwork completed on the Project has been appropriate to establish a process route that is applicable to the mineralization types, and the process route proposed uses conventional technology - Tests were performed on samples that were representative of the mineralization for the purposes of establishing an optimal conceptual process flowsheet - The testwork performed in 2010 generally supported the work completed in 2009.
-The level of comminution testwork and the selection of a power target (the 85th percentile of all sample hardness) consistent with the level of the work push the design of the comminution circuit to an appropriate level of confidence.
-Although grind/recovery work and rougher kinetics showed consistently good performance for bulk flotation, difficulties were encountered in the performance of the lockedcycle and concentrate leaching tests.
+• The metallurgical testwork completed on the Project has been appropriate to establish a process route that is applicable to the mineralization types, and the process route proposed uses conventional technology

+- Tests were performed on samples that were representative of the mineralization for the purposes of establishing an optimal conceptual process flowsheet - The testwork performed from 2011 to 2014 generally supported the work completed in 2009 and 2010.
+The level of comminution testwork and the selection of a power target (the 75th percentile of all sample hardness) consistent with the level of the work push the design of the comminution circuit to an appropriate level of confidence.
+Although grind/recovery work and rougher kinetics showed consistently good performance for bulk flotation, difficulties were encountered in the performance of the locked-cycle and concentrate leaching tests.
 These concerns were addressed in the 2011 locked cycle work which increased confidence in the circuit performance with respect to recovery and concentrate grade.
-Additional work on lead leaching in 2011 also gave confidence in the ability of that circuit is reduce the lead to acceptable levels - The design of the Kitsault process plant is based on plant data obtained from previous operating periods as well as more recent testwork campaigns on samples of quartz monzonite, diorite, and hornfels.
+Additional work on lead leaching in 2011 also gave confidence in the ability of that circuit is reduce the lead to acceptable levels.
+Testwork for silver recovery is on-going from 2011 and is still underway - The design of the Kitsault process plant is based on plant data obtained from previous operating periods as well as more recent testwork campaigns on samples of quartz monzonite, diorite, and hornfels.
 These samples originate from the area designated as potential plant feed material indicated in the mine plan to have an ore feed grade of approximately 0.09% Mo - Past production and current testwork results have shown that saleable molybdenum flotation concentrates can be produced by the use of conventional comminution and flotation processes.
 The plant feed will be crushed and milled, then subjected to flotation.
 The resulting concentrate will be leached to remove the lead impurity, thereby producing a high-grade saleable molybdenum concentrate that meets smelter specifications.
-The final concentrate is expected to contain 52% Mo and <0.04% lead, for an overall molybdenum recovery of 89.9%.
+The final concentrate is expected to contain 52% Mo and <0.04% lead, for an overall molybdenum recovery of 88.5%.